Vehicle Safety Features

 - A leak detector should be provided to isolate the fuel source upon detection of an on-board hydrogen leak.

-- Vehicle fuel systems should prevent the release of the entire storage contents in the event of a leak.
-Only a fire or failure at the tank valve should cause the release of the entire storage contents.
+- Vehicle fuel systems should prevent the release of the entire storage contents in the event of a leak downstream of the tank valve.
+For example, an on-tank normally closed isolation valve might be used.

 - Maintenance of vehicle fuel systems should include an inert gas purge procedure prior to returning to service.
-A mixture of hydrogen and air in the high-pressure fuel system should be avoided.
+A mixture of hydrogen and air in the high-pressure fuel system must be avoided.